sirnicolaz/NMRemoteBundle/README.md

 that will:
 - check whether a main remote bundle exists
 - if it does, load the localized string from it
-- if it doesn't, load the localized string from the fallback local bundle
+- if it doesn't, load the localized string from the `[NSBundle mainBundle]`

-If you really want to seamlessly add *remoteness* to your string, you can even redefine the macro
+If you really want to seamlessly add *remoteness* to your strings, you can even redefine the macro

 ```objective-c
 NSLocalizedString(@"String key", @"Comment");